Invaluable support: the activities of the brass band ladies’ committee

 (“Christmas and New Year’s Eves,” 1913)

-Some towns were doing it harder than others around Christmas time and in the towns of the Shepparton area of Victoria in 1915 they were afflicted by drought.
+Some towns were doing it harder than others around Christmas time and in the towns of the Shepparton area of Victoria they were afflicted by drought in 1915.
 But in the spirit of the Christmas season, the townsfolk seemed to forget their hardship and came together to celebrate the season.
 It is in the town of Rushworth that we find the local brass band has come out to play,

 On the closing of the business places at Rushworth the members of the local brass band assembled at the rotunda and, under Bandmaster Williams, rendered a capital programme of music appropriate to the occasion.
 Then, later they divided into two parties and set out on their respective rounds of carolling.
 The financial result (£22 odd) was excellent, and again was previous records well maintained.”